 - The mat

-While in traditional framing practices the mat plays a supporting role, in some applications it can become a much larger part of your framed art.
+In traditional framing practices, the mat plays a supporting role.
+But in some applications it can become a much larger part of your framed art.
 Large mat borders can give your art a “gallery” look and can help draw attention to your art if it’s displayed on a large wall.

-Opting for a weighted mat (where one or more sides has a wider mat) is another popular option.
+Opting for a weighted mat (where one or more sides has a wider mat border) is another popular option.
 Taking weighting to an extreme is a popular modern look that pairs well with black and white photography.
 There are many mat board styles to give your art the perfect look.

-Using bright or bold colored mats is another way to add impact to your art – particularly for black and white photos.
-Mat board is available in just about every color under the sun, including green, blue, purple, orange, red, and yellow, so you’re not limited to earth tones or neutrals when framing.
+Using bright or bold colored mats is another way to add impact to your art, particularly for black and white photos.
+Mat board is available in just about every color of the rainbow — including green, blue, purple, orange, red and yellow — so you’re not limited to earth tones or neutrals when framing.